windiaOne/HH_windia/README.md

 Goal of this script addon: ease finding my optimal setup for my league fights - based on what I have in use.

+While I set up the AGPLv3.0 - technically I depend on the HH++ script's license I guess.
+As I see none there, I chose one that needs to tell its sources.

 That said: my playing style checks on 7 equipment setups: 6 Multi down to 6 Mono.
 The order is simply driven by "which mono gives most (my main stat) surplus to its multi when chosen".
 E.g. two multis - 1_a) with 300 stat & 2_a) with 350 stat - to cycled through with two monos - 1_b) 650 stat and 2_b) 750 stat.
 The diff is in case 1) +350 and in case 2) +400.
 So I would first use mono 2_b) because it adds 50 more stat then 1_b with only +350.

 As of today I develop this on my pace with my needs and abilities.
 If you have any wishes or bug reports, you might either contact me here on github and hope I recognize it.
 Or find me in the official game forum.